Keyboard shortcuts

 Config Reference

 This is a compact map of the config file.
-For the full list of settings, see code/config.example.toml in the repo.
+For the full list of settings, see config.example.toml in the repo.

 drawing

-Defaults for pen color, thickness, eraser behavior, font size, and undo limits.
+Defaults for pen color/thickness, eraser behavior, marker opacity, fill, font options, hit testing, and undo limits.

 presets

-Quick tool slots for saving and applying tool + color + size combinations.
+Quick tool slots for saving tool + color + size, plus optional fill, opacity, font, and arrow tweaks.

 arrow